BalaN27/phpweblist/README.md

+Setup:
+Copy contents to Root like htdocs or public_html. let your website folder be sibling to sample page it will be visible as a tile.
+Purpose:
-Imagine u have XAMP or WAMP etc installed. and you store various Website in sub folder.
+Imagine u have XAMP or WAMP etc installed. and you store various Website desings in sub folder.
+This index page will scan the subfolders with index page, and list all webpages with preview to help navigate your design projects.
-Copy paste the content to root like htdocs or public_html. so local host opens this page, this page lists all folders with html or page inside. acting as an localhost index page with preview.